gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/software-engineering.md

 18. Do you practice continuous integration?
 19. Do you have a mentoring program?
 20. Is your infrastructure reproducible?
-21. Is hiring the most important process in your company?
+21. Are you doing your best to keep your engineers?
 22. Do you provide the best technology to your developers?
 23. Do you focus on the four key metrics?
 24. Do you empower your developers?